-1. Put the seatbelt on.
+Put the seatbelt on.

-- 2. Start the engine.

-- 3. Press the foot brake pedal down firmly.

-- 4. Move the gear selector to position D or R and depress the accelerator.
+- Start the engine. - Depress the foot brake pedal firmly. - Move the gear selector to position D or R and depress the accelerator. - (P) The parking brake releases and the combined instrument panel's symbol extinguishes.

-- Description > Description >

 For safety reasons, the parking brake is only released automatically if the engine is running and the driver is wearing a seatbelt.
 The parking brake is released immediately on cars with automatic gearbox when the accelerator pedal is depressed and the gear selector is in position D or R.